radar/by_star/README.markdown

 # by_*

-by_* (byStar) is a plugin that allows you to find ActiveRecord objects by specifying an integer representing the position of a month within a year, the month name itself, or a time instance.
+by_* (byStar) is a plugin that allows you to find ActiveRecord objects given certain date objects.
+This was originally crafted for only finding objects within a given month, but now has extended out to much more.
+It now supports finding objects for:

+* A given year
+* A given month
+* A given fortnight
+* A given week
+* A given day
+* Between certain times
+* As of a certain time
+* Up to a certain time

-It also allows you to do nested finds on the records returned.
+It also allows you to do nested finds on the records returned which I personally think is the coolest feature of the whole plugin:

+    Post.by_month(1) do
+      { :include => "tags", :conditions => ["tags.name = ?", 'ruby'] }
+    end

+If you're not using the standard `created_at` field: don't worry!
+I've covered that scenario too.

 ## By Month